 AddressSun Studio, Memphis, TN 38103, USA

-Sun Studio was recording home to many artists such as Elvis Presley, Johnny Cash, Ike Turner, and more.
+Sun Studios was the recording home to many artists such as Elvis Presley, Johnny Cash, and Ike Turner.
 Today it still functions as a recording studio, but also as a tourist attraction for music lovers from all over the world.
-Tours of this National Historic Landmark are given seven times each day, so there is plenty of opportunity for a visit.
+Tours of this National Historic Landmark are given seven times each day, so there is plenty of opportunities for a visit.
 You can stand in the same spot Presley recorded his music and even hear early renditions of his songs.
 You will be able to hold the records, guitars, and microphones of the greatest musicians of all time.

 Address2000 Prentiss Pl, Memphis, TN 38112, USA

 The Memphis Zoo has been one of the city's most popular attractions for 100 years.
 Its numerous and impressive renovations over the last several years have made the zoo better than ever; in fact, it was named by TripAdvisor as the top zoo in the United States.
 The zoo now houses more than 3,000 animals on its 70 acres, including lions, bears, elephants, and penguins.
 It is one of the only four zoos in the United States that has pandas on loan from China.
 In 2016 the Zambezi River Hippo Camp opened.
 There you can see hippopotamus, crocodiles, and other African animals.

 Cost: $15 adults/$14 seniors/$10 children